 I got swept up in a wave of people doing Ancestry DNA tests.

 Your DNA fingerprint links up with everyone else who has done the test.
-At first there were lots of fourth and fifth cousins, where we shared a great-great-great-great relative.
-But then one man contacted me through the site to point out that we were very closely linked.
+At first, there were lots of fourth and fifth cousins, where we shared a great-great-great-great relative.

-I asked him which side of my family – maternal or paternal – but he was unable to answer given his father had been adopted.
-He only had his dad’s mother’s birth name, which they recently searched for and found from an adoption agency in Scotland.
+I asked him which side of my family — maternal or paternal — but he was unable to answer.
+He said that his father had been adopted.

 He gave me her full name, place and date of birth.
 I replied: “That woman is my mother.
 Your father is my brother.”